GodHybrid/RiskOfSlimeRain/to-do.md

 **Stacking effect:**  further increase by 15%, up to 13 times, maxing at +195%.\
 		* Works as intended.\
 		* Missing effect sprites.
-* [x][ ]Spikestrip - on hit drop spikestrips that slow enemies by 20%.\
+* [x][x]Spikestrip - on hit drop spikestrips that slow enemies by 20%.\
 **Stacking effect:** Increases the duration of spikestrips by 1 second per stack.\
 		* Works as intended.\
-		* Missing effect sprites.
+		* Arrow on enemy draws properly.
-* [ ][ ]Warbanner - On level up drop a banner.
+* [x][x]Warbanner - On level up drop a banner.
 Raise attack/move speed by 30% and damage by 4.\
 **Stacking effect:** Area of effect increased by 40% of base size.\
-		* The banners spawn and increase stats properly.
-They don't load or save yet. *As the leveling system doesn't exist yet, the activation requirements have been changed.
+		* The banners spawn and increase stats properly. *As the leveling system doesn't exist yet, the activation requirements have been changed.
 Will need to change them once the leveling system is in.*\
 		* Missing effect sounds.
-Sprite effects have not been coded.
+Player sprite draws correctly.
 * [x][ ]Taser - 7% chance to snare enemies for 1.5 seconds.\
 **Stacking effect:** Increases snare duration by 0.5 seconds.\
 		* Works as intended. *Nullifies X-axis velocity.
 Might want to increase Y-axis velocity to make flying enemies fall?*\